Obligation to vaccinate: criticism from SPÖ and FPÖ

 According to the law, which came into force on February 5, violations should have been punished from mid-March.
 However, such an encroachment on fundamental rights would be disproportionate with the currently prevailing omicron variant, according to the expert commission, whose report was the basis for the turquoise-green decision.

-SPÖ boss complains about confusion
+SPÖ boss complains regarding confusion

 “No one knows anymore,” stated Rendi-Wagner in view of the government’s actions.
 First it was said “vaccination obligation yes”, now it means “vaccination obligation no”.
 At first it said “test yes”, now it says “test no”, Rendi-Wagner referred to considerations on limiting the free tests.

 While Austria now has the highest number of infections in the pandemic, all rules are being thrown overboard.
-Above all, the SPÖ chairwoman missed an answer to the question of how Austria could get safely into the fall.
+Above all, the SPÖ chairwoman missed an answer to the question of how Austria might get safely into the fall.

 Rendi-Wagner sees the government’s greatest task as increasing the currently very low vaccination rate.
 She wants to stick to the tests, and she still thinks protective measures are necessary.
 Specifically, the SPÖ chairwoman would like more masks indoors and for the night gastro 2 or 3 G.